Senegal

 Pricing carbon

-Some discussions on carbon pricing have taken place within the agencies that manage the government’s strategic sovereign investment fund, but these remain in the very early stages and no official guidance has been published.
+Some discussions on carbon pricing have taken place within the agencies that manage the governments strategic sovereign investment fund and a feasibility study commissioned, but these remain in the very early stages and no official guidance has been published.

-Some discussions on carbon pricing have taken place within the agencies that manage the government’s strategic sovereign investment fund, but these remain in the very early stages and no official guidance has been published.
+Some discussions on carbon pricing have taken place within the agencies that manage the governments strategic sovereign investment fund and a feasibility study commissioned, but these remain in the very early stages and no official guidance has been published.

 Sectors